Aura Revive Massage Gun Review

 In this mode, the speed increases sporadically.
 It goes from low to high and so on.
 This mode is appropriate for muscle relaxation after workouts.

-These two modes are very similar to the Urikar Pro 2 modes.
+These two modes are very similar to the Bob and Brad D6 Pro Plus modes.
 They are nice to have, but perhaps as optional modes.
-They are not as top-notch as the heated mode, which makes it a heated massage gun.
+They are not as top-notch as the heated mode, which makes it a heated massage gun, similar to that on the D6 Pro Plus.

 This sports massager comes with 8 attachments.
-Eight is generous, but we like that they are varied, even if some of them feel similar.
+Eight is generous, but we appreciate that they are varied, even if some of them share a similar feel.

 They are as follows:

-Bullet head – This one works on trigger points, small muscles, and feet.
+• Bullet head – This one targets trigger points, small muscles, and the feet.

-Shovel head – You can use it on your back, calves, or large muscle groups (it’s good for scrapping).
+• Shovel head – You can use it on your back, calves, or large muscle groups (it’s suitable for scraping).

-Lotus head – It’s a combo of the flat head and bullet tips.
+• Lotus head – It’s a combo of the flat head and bullet tips.
 It’s good for the calves.
-It’s the best one to use for massaging away plantar fasciitis.
+It’s the best option for massaging away plantar fasciitis.

 Our Take: